 Students must obtain prior approval from the Brazos ISD Superintendent, Brian Thompson, before selling, posting, circulating, or distributing more than 30 copies of written or printed materials, handbills, photographs, pictures, films, tapes, or other visual or auditory materials that were not developed under the oversight of the school.
 To be considered, any nonschool material must include the name of the sponsoring person or organization.
-The decision regarding approval will be made within two school days.
+Approval will be granted or denied within two school days.

 The Brazos Middle School Principal, Clay Hudgins, has designated the BMS office as the location for approved nonschool materials to be placed for voluntary viewing or collection by students.
-[See policy FNAA.]
+[See policy FNAA for more information.]